Synteny: Across evolution:

 Shared synteny (also known as conserved synteny) describes preserved co-localization of genes on chromosomes of different species.
 During evolution, rearrangements to the genome such as chromosome translocations may separate two loci, resulting in the loss of synteny between them.
 Conversely, translocations can also join two previously separate pieces of chromosomes together, resulting in a gain of synteny between loci.
 Stronger-than-expected shared synteny can reflect selection for functional relationships between syntenic genes, such as combinations of alleles that are advantageous when inherited together, or shared regulatory mechanisms.

 In light of the more recent shift in the meaning of synteny, this conservation of gene content and linkage without preservation of order has also been termed mesosynteny.

 Current concept: gene-order preservation

 The term is currently (since ~2000) more commonly used to describe preservation of the precise order of genes on a chromosome passed down from a common ancestor, despite more "old school" geneticists rejecting what they perceive as a misappopriation of the term, preferring collinearity instead.

 The analysis of synteny in the gene order sense has several applications in genomics.
 Shared synteny is one of the most reliable criteria for establishing the orthology of genomic regions in different species.
-Additionally, exceptional conservation of synteny can reflect important functional relationships between genes.
+Additionally, exceptional synteny can reflect important functional relationships between genes.
 For example, the order of genes in the "Hox cluster", which are key determinants of the animal body plan and which interact with each other in critical ways, is essentially preserved throughout the animal kingdom.